graphile/crystal/postgraphile/website/versioned_docs/version-4.12.0/jwk-verification.md

 framework and supporting Node packages authored and maintained by Auth0:

 - [`express-jwt`](https://github.com/auth0/express-jwt) - _Middleware that
-  validates a JWT and copies its contents to `req.user`_
+  validates a JWT and copies its contents to `req.auth`_
 - [`jwks-rsa`](https://github.com/auth0/node-jwks-rsa) - _A library to retrieve
   RSA public keys from a JWKS (JSON Web Key Set) endpoint_